 Cadence: also known as pedal rhythm, cadence (often measured in revolutions per minute, or rpm) depends on the cyclist’s pushing power and the resistance from the bike and the incline of the road.
 Everyone has a cadence sweet spot, commonly between 60-90.

 Cassette (also, freewheel): The cassette, or rear block, is the set of sprockets next to the rear tire.
 The back wheel typically has five to 12 sprockets.
 The biggest sprocket (the innermost, closest to the wheel) is for easy pedaling or climbing.
 The smallest, outermost sprocket allows for faster speeds, but is harder to pedal unless the bike is zooming downhill.

 Catch air: when both wheels leave the ground, usually because of a rise or dip in the riding surface.

 Categories: the division of racers based on ability and/or experience.

 Century: a 100-mile ride.

-Chainring: a sprocket on the crankset.
+Chain ring: a sprocket on the crank-set, attached to the pedals.
 There may be one, two or three.
-Short version is ring.
+Short version is "ring."